Undertanding Calculus

 Section 4.2- Average Rate of Change

 We have learned that a change in the independent variable is defined as , and the corresponding change in the dependent variable over this interval is The question we now must ask ourselves is how can we measure the relative change of the dependent variable with respect to the independent variable?
-In other words how can we calculate how much more or less changed compared to
+In other words, how do we calculate how much more or less changed compared to

 While this expression may seem rather simple, it does require some explanation.
 By dividing the change in f by the change in x what we are doing is calculating how much more f changed for a given change in x.
 For example in the function, , when x changed from 3 to 5, f changed from 81 to 375.
 Over this interval of from x=3 to x=5, the was 294.
 Thus the relative change in f with respect to a change in the independent variable x is:

 The value, called the rate of change of the function, refers to how much more or less changes for a unit change in x.
-Itis only valid is for the interval under consideration,
+It is only valid over the interval under consideration,

 Another way of understanding what rate of change of a function means is to look at the steepness of the line connecting the two endpoints of the interval under consideration.